-The cookbook was donated by the Gordon family on the end of 2019, as an appreciation of the work done by the society.
+The cookbook was donated by the Gordon family at the end of 2019, as an appreciation of the work done by the society.
 Although we were aware of its existence, we never actually had a look at it, until we opened the envelope when it arrived.
 Once we started to explore the book, we encountered many different handwriting and dates.
 While looking at the dates we made a timeline from 1890 till 1920.
 From the start, we had two persons in Gordon's family that got our interest in identifying the writer of the cookbook.
 This being Lizzie Maude Smith and Major Gordon's mother Emily M. Dick.
 Although Major Gordon has certainly written some recipes in the book, the majority of the handwriting is definitely not from his hand.
 One of the main thoughts that the cookbook was of Lizzie M. Smith/Gordon is because the book contains some handwritten pages of a Sunday School from 1890 and 1891.

 The writing of 1890, mostly biblical, has the handwriting of a young person and is written with a pencil.
 The writing of 1891 is written with an Inkpen and bares the town name, Darlington.
 We decided to focus our first research on Lizzie M. Smith/Gordon and found that the writing of the Sunday School class' stoped in March 1891.
 We know that Lizzie got engaged with A. A. Gordon in the same year and got married in 1892.
 The possibility that the writing is one of Major Gordon's children is rather impossible because William and Edmund weren't born yet.
 The 'Cookbook' contains other than handwriting recipes also cut out articles.
 Some of the recipes are written by the owners.
 One of which we can connect to the Gordon family is the alias Hellie Gordon, nicknamed after Helene Gordon, Major Gordon's youngest sister.